isomerpages/nlb-biblioasia/_podcast/He Wrote the National Pledge/Transcript.md

 <p>[Music playing]</p>
 <p><strong>Jimmy</strong>
 <br>You’re listening to BiblioAsia+, a podcast produced by the National Library
 of Singapore.
-At BiblioAsia, we tell stories about Singapore’s past, some familiar, others forgotten, all fascinating.</p>
+At <em>BiblioAsia</em>, we tell stories about Singapore’s past, some familiar, others forgotten, all fascinating.</p>
 <p>The National Pledge that generations of school kids recite every morning
 – that’s because of Rajaratnam.
 Singapore’s entry into the United Nations – that’s Rajaratnam too.
 Singapore’s longest serving foreign minister –